signalcdn/16PF/README.md

 * What categories can I categorically eliminate people upon?
 * What am I surprised there is alignment with?

-    I will have to earmark this for future iterating (if done) and denote iterations beyond the additional scope, as a large majority of the scope creep was focused on the presentation due to the resume connotations of winning hackshow
+I will have to earmark this for future iterating (if done) and denote iterations beyond the additional scope, as a large majority of the scope creep was focused on the presentation due to the resume connotations of winning hackshow.

-* What data/business/research/personal question you would like to answer?
-* What is the context for the question and the possible scientific or business application?
-* What are the hypotheses you would like to test in order to answer your question?
-Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
-You can use formulas if you want but that is not required.

 # Data
 ## Initial